YangSkywalker/2DLDA-TL1/README.md

 # 2DLDA-TL1
 D2LDATL1_orth.m is our proposed method.
-The M file of compared methods include D2LDA.m, L12DLDA.m, Lp2DLDA.m, F2DLDA.m, and D2L2BLDA.m.
+The compared methods include D2LDA.m, L12DLDA.m, Lp2DLDA.m, F2DLDA.m, and D2L2BLDA.m.

 Compute2D_acc_ORL_2D_16.m is the demo of caluation.
 You can run the file to get the results.
 The other M files are auxiliary files.